 The ashes got sick in Poland and Lithuania in the 1990’s and the fungi is now spread across Europe.
 The Nordic ashes were first infected in the early 2000’s.
 Research is going on all over Europe to save the tree species.
 It is a problem for the ash that the research has not previously been carried out over nation borders – the fungi itself does not care for borders a bit!

-– The coordination of the research has not been good between countries, but in the newly funded SNS project we get the possibility to exchange knowledge between the countries, coordinate research and share both research results and material, says Lars-Göran Stener at Skogforsk in Sweden.
+– The coordination of the research has not been good between countries, but in the newly funded SNS project (Conservation of resistant ash genotypes to maintain full range of ecosystem services) we get the possibility to exchange knowledge between the countries, coordinate research and share both research results and material, says Lars-Göran Stener at Skogforsk in Sweden.

 – It would also be more economically efficient if we could coordinate the research better.